UNIVERSE-HPC/course-material/technology_and_tooling/best_practices/linters_python.md

 For example, with a total of 31 statements of models.py and views.py, with a count of the errors shown above, we get a score of 8.00.
 Note whilst there is a maximum score of 10, given the formula, there is no minimum score - it's quite possible to get a negative score!

-::::challenge{id=further-improve-code-style, title="Further Improve Code Style of Our Project"}
+::::challenge{id=further-improve-code-style title="Further Improve Code Style of Our Project"}
 Select and fix a few of the issues with our code that Pylint detected.
 Make sure you do not break the rest of the code in the process and that the code still runs.
 After making any changes, run Pylint again to verify you've